-Figure S2.1.
-Sedimentary log of the Cottessen core.
+Figure S2.2.
+Sedimentary log of the Cottessen core (ETB-03) on previous pages.

-2.2 Banholt (B62C1327)
+2.2 Banholt (ETB-04)

 In 2017 a 252.8 m deep borehole was drilled near Banholt (the Netherlands).
 The 142-230 m interval was cored and a gamma ray log and acoustic borehole images were acquired.
 Strata in the core consistently dip 20-45˚ with a gradual increase downcore.
-Strata consist of grey to dark grey mud- and siltstones and coaly intervals of up to 70 cm (Supplement S2.2).
-These coaly intervals are typically found in Westpahalian strata but also occur in Namurian strata of the Baarlo Fm (NLOG, 2025).
+Strata consist of grey to dark grey mud- and siltstones and coaly intervals of up to 70 cm (Fig. S2.2).
+These coaly intervals are typically found in Westphalian strata but also occur in Namurian strata of the Baarlo Fm (NLOG, 2025).
 The borehole encounters no marine marker bed, as Maurenbecker (1945) described, limiting the lithostratigraphic interpretation.
-Yet, we interpreted the strata as Baarlo Fm based on what is predicted on geologic maps (RGD, 1995).
-However, as palynomorphs were all indiscernible the stratigraphic interpretation is inconclusive and comes with an uncertainty.
+Yet, we interpreted the strata as Baarlo Fm based on what is drawn on the geologic map (RGD, 1995).
+However, as palynomorphs were all indiscernible the stratigraphic interpretation is inconclusive and comes with uncertainty.